What is a golf shank?

 Work on Hand Placement at Impact

-Shanking the ball comes from high hands that move the club down and toward the golf ball.
+Shanking the ball comes from high hands that move the golf club down and toward the golf ball.
 This movement brings the hosel into the impact zone by increasing the angle of the iron, forcing the face outside the ball when you are hoping to strike the middle of the clubface.

-Some amateurs believe that shanking comes from starting the club too high in the backswing forcing a steep attack angle on the downswing to the golf ball.
+Some amateurs believe that shanking comes from starting the golf club too high in the backswing forcing a steep attack angle on the downswing to the golf ball.
 While that could certainly produce a nasty slice, it won’t shank the ball.

 Take time to film your swing if you are struggling with hitting a nasty golf shank.
 By examining where your hands are as you hit the shot, chances are you can correct the flaw fairly quickly.